MijazzChan/MijazzChan.github.io/_posts/2020-11-24-import-gpg-key.md

 ## Sign the commit

-Once the key has been imported, simply `git commit -S ...` will make git the sign the commit.
-You may ask for private key password if your key was generated with it.
+Once the key has been imported, simply `git commit -S ...` will make git sign the commit.
+You may be asked for private key password if your key was generated with it.